“Your new home on the rails.”

 PLACE YOUR ORDER TODAY.

-Due to high demand, we encourage you to place your order now to get your Rail King Rucksack on our production schedule.
-It will then be delivered in under 21 days.
+Due to high demand, you're encouraged to place your order now to get your Rail King Rucksack on our production schedule.
+In other words, the bag is not usually a stock inventory item.
+It will then be shipped in under 21 days.
 Like retirement, it's worth the wait.

 Exterior Dimensions: 24"L x 12"W x 9"H (excludes pockets).